WTFAcademy/WTF-Ethers/en/12_ERC721Check/readme.md

   - web
 ---

 # WTF Ethers: 12.
-Identifying ERC721 Contracts
+Identify ERC721 Contracts

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.